 Ms. Rabia also represents numerous funds in connection with their formation, capital raising, subscription financing and restructurings, including Ares Management (formerly known as AREA Property Partners), RREEF America and BlackRock Realty, and advises major lending institutions, including Deutsche Bank and Fortress Investments, and borrowers in the origination of mortgage loans, securitized real estate loans, mezzanine loans, construction loans and unsecured revolving credit facilities.

 In addition, Ms. Rabia continues to be active in pro bono work, representing nonprofit Dream (f/k/a Harlem RBI) in developing a new high school building and Covenant House in the sale of property in New York.
 She was named in 2017 to the inaugural list of Leading Women Lawyers in New York City by Crain’s New York Business.
-Ms. Rabia repeatedly has been included in The Best Lawyers in America, was included among Real Estate Forum’s 2016 Women of Influence and was named by the New York State Bar Association as a 2015 Empire State Counsel Honoree for performing more than 50 hours of pro bono work during the year.
+Ms. Rabia repeatedly has been included in The Best Lawyers in America, was included among Real Estate Forum’s 2016 Women of Influence, has been named in Lawdragon 500 Leading Lawyers in America and was named by the New York State Bar Association as a 2015 Empire State Counsel Honoree for performing more than 50 hours of pro bono work during the year.